UWCNuclear/UbuntuSetUp/README.md

 # How to install GREMLIN on Ubuntu

-**Step 1.** Download the gremlin.f file from the gosia homepage using the link:         http://www.pas.rochester.edu/~cline/Gosia/
+**Step 1.** Download the gremlin.f file from the Gosia homepage using the link:         http://www.pas.rochester.edu/~cline/Gosia/

 **Step 2.** After downloading the gremlin.f file, run the command: